 In order to accomplish its purposes, this chapter includes methods and provisions for:

-Controlling filling, grading, dredging and other development which may increase flood damage.
+Controlling filling, grading, dredging, and other development which may increase flood damage; and

 Preventing or regulating the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards in other areas.

-- A request for a review of the Building Inspector's and Township Engineer's interpretation of any provision of this chapter or a request for a variance.
+- A request for a review of the Township Engineer's interpretation of any provision of this chapter or a request for a variance.

 - AREA OF SHALLOW FLOODING

-- A designated AO, AH, or VO Zone on a community's Digital Flood Insurance Rate Map (DFIRM) with a one-percent-annual or greater chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
+- A designated AO or AH zone on a community's Flood Insurance Rate Map (FIRM) with a one-percent-annual or greater chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

 - AREA OF SPECIAL FLOOD HAZARD

-- The land in the floodplain within a community subject to a one-percent or greater chance of flooding in any given year.
+- Land in the floodplain within a community subject to a one-percent or greater chance of flooding in any given year.
+It is shown on the FIRM as Zone V, VE, V1-30, A, AO, A1-A30, AE, A99, or AH.

 - BASE FLOOD